P-p-H-d/mlib/README.md

 #### Created methods

 In the following methods, name stands for the name given to the macro that is used to identify the type.

-The following types are automatically defined by the previous macro:
+The following types are automatically defined by the previous definition macro if not provided by the user:

 #### name\_t